rbreesems/flamingo/README.md

  ## Guffey Cave / Alabama /US   August 3, 2025 (PLANNED)

 The goal is to repeat the mesh deployment that was done on June 27 and use the mesh for instructor comms during the cave rescue scenario.
 We also hope to have our 3D printed enclosures for the bridge nodes ready for this test.
-This will the first official use of the mesh in a Huntsville Cave Rescue Unit event.
+This will be the first official use of the mesh in a Huntsville Cave Rescue Unit event.